zjohn77/lightning-mlflow-hf/README.md

 and parameters.
 And along the way, I'm going to point out the design pattern of this project so that you can customize the codebase for your own deep learning projects.

-Let's start with the problem statement.
+Let's start with the problem background.

 ## 2. Problem Background
 A good process for finding suitable problems for machine learning and for quality datasets